-- The Company's Compensation Committee assesses a) performance and determines the remuneration of senior officers.
+- Describe the process by which the Board determines the compensation for the Company's directors and officers. - The Company's Compensation Committee assesses a) performance and determines the remuneration of senior officers.
 The Compensation Committee also administers the Company's stock option plan.
 The Compensation Committee may recommend to the Board the granting of stock options to directors of the Company as well as determine directors' fees, if any, from time to time.
 Directors may also be compensated in cash and/or equity for their expert advice and contribution towards the success of the Company.
 The form and amount of such compensation will be evaluated by the Compensation Committee, which will be guided by the following goals: (i) compensation should be commensurate with the time spent by directors in meeting their obligations and reflective of the compensation paid by companies similar in size and business to the Company; and (ii) the structure of the compensation should be simple, transparent and easy for shareholders to understand.
-Shareholders will be given the opportunity to vote on all new or substantially revised equity compensation plans for directors as required by regulatory policies. - b) The Company's Compensation Committee is comprised of Michael D. McInnis, Louis G. Montpellier (Chair) and Victor Lazarovici.
-Mr. Montpellier and Mr. Lazarovici are considered "independent" as that term is defined in NI 52-110. - c) The role of the Compensation Committee is primarily to administer the Company's stock option plan and to determine the remuneration of senior officers of the Company.
+Shareholders will be given the opportunity to vote on all new or substantially revised equity compensation plans for directors as required by regulatory policies. - b) Disclose whether or not the Board has a compensation committee composed entirely of independent directors.
+If the Board does not have a compensation committee composed entirely of independent directors, describe what steps the Board takes to ensure an objective process for determining such compensation. - b) The Company's Compensation Committee is comprised of John McConnell (Chair) and Kerry Spong.
+Messrs.
+McConnell and Spong are considered "independent" as that term is defined in NI 52-110. - If the Board has a compensation committee, describe the responsibilities, powers and operation of the compensation committee. - c) The role of the Compensation Committee is primarily to administer the Company's stock option plan and to determine the remuneration of senior officers of the Company.
 Please refer to the "Compensation Discussion and Analysis" of this Circular for more details regarding the Company's compensation strategy.